 Why is it that so many men and women are riddled with sexual health problems these days?
 Conditions such as erectile dysfunction, low sex drive, infertility, decreased sperm counts, endometriosis, prostatitis, genital abnormalities, prostate cancer, hormonal imbalances continue to increase at terrifying rates.

-These toxins are called hormone disruptors or endocrine disruptors and we are all exposed to them on a daily basis through our food, air and water.
-Everything from your apples to your toothpaste contains endocrine disuptors and other toxic chemicals.
-They are commonly found in pesticides, dioxins, phthalates, PCBs, common household cleaning products and plastics.
+These toxins are called hormone disruptors or endocrine disruptors and we are all exposed to them on a daily basis through our food, air, and water.
+Everything from your apples to your toothpaste contains endocrine disruptors and other toxic chemicals.
+They are commonly found in pesticides, dioxins, phthalates, PCBs, common household cleaning products, and plastics.

 Everyone knows the powerful role of hormones in relation to sexuality.
 When hormone functioning is disrupted by environmental toxins it can lead to all kinds of sexual health issues that won’t respond to the best marriage counseling in the world or the newest most powerful drug therapy for erectile dysfunction or low sex drive.

-Some of the most important steps you can take to protect your sexual health is try and limit your exposure to hormone/endocrine disruptors.
-Unfortunately, these environmental toxins are found everywhere we go, so it's literally impossible to escape them completely.
+One of the most important steps you can take to protect your sexual health is to try and limit your exposure to hormone/endocrine disruptors.
+Unfortunately, these environmental toxins are found everywhere we go, so it’s literally impossible to escape them completely.

 You can however reduce their presence in your life, by making a variety of lifestyle changes that include eliminating the use of pesticides or herbicides, switching your household cleaning supplies and personal care products over to natural and non-toxic products like those found with Seventh Generation, moving to a location that has cleaner air quality and eating organic food.
-Living a green life style is the wisest and most beneficial action we can take to safeguard not only our sexual health, but our entire life.
+Living a green lifestyle is the wisest and most beneficial activity we can take to safeguard not only our sexual health but our entire life.